 Santa Barbara Sea Center

-The Santa Barbara Sea Center is highly interactive aquarium that offers close encounters with marine animals from the Santa Barbara Channel.
+The Santa Barbara Sea Center is a highly interactive aquarium that offers close encounters with marine animals from the Santa Barbara Channel.
 This extension of the Santa Barbara Museum of Natural History offers exciting exhibits like Shark Cove, Intertidal Wonders, and Jellies and Friends, that keep visitors coming back for more.

-Lil’ Toot Water TAxi
+Lil’ Toot Water Taxi

 Stearns Wharf is home to the Lil’ Toot Water Taxi.
 Lil’ Toot provides 15-minute narrated boat rides and sunset boat rides between the Santa Barbara Harbor and Stearns Wharf every half hour.
 This is a favorite option for families with young kids who might find the usual boat tours a bit too long for little ones.